rrozaq/WhatsappBot-ChatGPT/README.md

 1. Go to https://openai.com/api and log in or sign up.
 2. Click Personal Profile.
 3. View API Keys
-4. Click Buttin Create New Secret Key then show popup modal API key generated, Copy the value and save it to your config.json file.
+4. Click Button Create New Secret Key then show popup modal API key generated, Copy the value and save it to your config.json file.

 ### Connect to Whatsapp